Global greenhouse gas emissions

 Due to the differences in data sources and methodologies used, Climate Watch estimated country GHG emissions may be different than official inventories prepared by countries.
 Caution is advised when comparing data released in different years and reports.

 Emissions from international bunker fuels (which are estimated based on the location of marine and aviation refueling) are not reflected in reported countries and regions emissions totals.
-However, they are included in the total world emissions and the "Rest of the world" emissions.
+However, they are included in the total world emissions.

-Greenhouse gas data in the Climate Analysis Indicators Tool have uncertainties due to the fact that they are using many different data sources.
+Greenhouse gas data in the Climate Analysis Indicators Tool have uncertainties since they are using many different data sources.
 Despite the uncertainties, the World Resources Institute has chosen to err on the side of inclusiveness, by capturing the widest possible range of GHG sources and sinks that contribute to global climate change.
-For more information on uncertainties please consult the Climate Watch Country Greenhouse Gas Emission Data Method Note (PDF; 498 kB).
+For more information on uncertainties please consult the Climate Watch Country Greenhouse Gas Emission Data and Methodology Technical Note.

 Resources